 IV access is used for the immediate administration of medication, IV fluids, and blood products.

-Bed rest lessens the workload, preventing inadequate perfusion and potential harm to the heart.
-Following a cardiac catheterization, the patient should be advised not to lift over 10 lbs or partake in strenuous activity.
+During an MI, bed rest lessens the workload, preventing inadequate perfusion and potential harm to the heart.
+Until the heart muscle can be revascularized, the patient should limit activity.

 Cardiac rehabilitation teaches the patient about diet modifications, exercise, and recovery following MI to improve outcomes and prevent further cardiac complications.